ThatXliner/Significant-files/PYTHON_STYLE.md

 Imports from the typing module and the six.moves module are exempt from this rule."

+Editing the [`sys.path`](https://docs.python.org/3/library/sys.html#sys.path) should be a last resort (e.g. Importing a module from a folder above).

 **Why?**

 Because namespaces rule!
+And it's because ugly/unorganized import statements are bad.
+Plus, they may contribute to ambiguity, recursive imports, and a whole lot of bugs that we don't want to encounter.

 ### Filler statements

-TL;DR: First off, this section is short.
-Second, just use `...` if you need to fill something in later.
+TL;DR: Just use `...` if you need to fill something in later.
 Use `pass` if you don't intend to fill it in.

 The ellipsis (`...`) and the `pass` statement are the two main filler statements in python.
 The golden rule is to use the ellipsis in statements you are planning to fill in later whereas you use `pass` for areas you are not planning to fill (e.g. abstract methods or mypy type stubs).